Factoring for Small Companies

 c) Work only with clients who pay quickly

-Another somewhat extreme strategy is to restrict your client base to companies that pay invoices in a few days.
+Another somewhat extreme strategy is to restrict your client base to companies that pay their invoices in a few days.
 This strategy is challenging to execute if you are in a competitive environment.
 However, it may work if your product or service is unique enough.

 Always check your client’s business credit before pursuing this strategy.
 Commercial credit checks help ensure that you work only with reliable clients.